lilaq-project/lilaq-project.github.io/docs/tutorials/01-styling-and-themes.md

 - [Axis tutorial](axis)
 - [Legend tutorial](legend)

+At the end of this tutorial we will be looking into how to create a reusable theme or preset for diagrams.
+Lilaq ships a few predefined themes, they can be viewed at [Themes](/themes)

 ## Elements for styling

 Many components of a diagram, such as <Crossref target="title" />, <Crossref target="legend" />, <Crossref target="label" />, <Crossref target="grid" /> and more are _element functions_.
 In particular, <Crossref target="diagram" /> itself is an element function, enabling powerful customization and an intuitive way of [creating themes](#how-to-create-a-theme) (see below).